peer-open-source/xara-docs/source/user/manual/model/elements/Truss.rst

-* The truss element DOES NOT include geometric nonlinearities, even when used with beam-columns utilizing P-Delta or Corotational transformations.
+* The truss element *does not* include geometric nonlinearities.

 * When constructed with a UniaxialMaterial object, the truss element